IFS Exam Syllabus: In-depth Analysis

 IFS Exam Syllabus

 To be a diplomat under the Indian Government is a dream of many and the Indian Foreign Services is one such route through which you can start your career in this field.
 To pursue this line, you have to qualify and secure a good rank in the Civil Services Exam.
-Counted amongst the toughest exams in the world, Civil Services is a national level test conducted by the Union Public Service Commission(UPSC) to recruit candidates for various central government posts.
+Counted amongst the toughest exams in the world, Civil Services is a national-level test conducted by the Union Public Service Commission(UPSC) to recruit candidates for various central government posts.
 Getting selected in IFS offers an opportunity to perform many tasks and special services related to the external affairs of the country both in India and abroad.
 From working at embassies and renowned organizations like the UN, the officers also get to handle various tasks abroad or at the MEA (Ministry of External Affairs).
 Since the officers will be representing India on international platforms, it will be important to work with the utmost sincerity and intelligence after getting selected.
-To appear for the examination, the candidates must hold a bachelor’s degree in any field from a government recognized university, must be between 21-30 years of age, and should be a citizen of India.
+To appear for the examination, the candidates must hold a bachelor’s degree in any field from a government-recognized university, must be between 21-30 years of age, and should be a citizen of India.
 This blog will help you understand the IFS exam syllabus in detail.

 Preliminary

 The preliminary exam consists of two papers namely, Paper-1 and Paper-2 of 200 marks each.
-While the paper-2 is qualifying in nature with 33% as minimum marks, the applicants have to clear the cut-off for the Paper-1.
+While paper-2 is qualifying in nature with 33% as minimum marks, the applicants have to clear the cut-off for Paper-1.
 The IFS exam syllabus for this stage has been tabulated below:

-Paper II Intrapersonal skills including communication skills, analytical abilities and logical reasoning, problem-solving and decision making, comprehension, general mental abilities, basic numeracy and data interpretation (up to class 10th) 2 hours 200
+Paper IIIntrapersonal skills including communication skills, analytical abilities and logical reasoning, problem-solving and decision-making, comprehension, general mental abilities, basic numeracy and data interpretation (up to class 10th)2 hours 200

 IFS Exam Syllabus: Mains

 Considered the most difficult stage of the exam, the mains consist of 9 papers that assess the candidate’s knowledge on a multitude of topics.
 Out of 9, two papers are qualifying in nature while marks of the rest are added to compute the result.
-Given below are the details of the papers and the IFS exam syllabus of this level in detail:
+Given below are the details of the papers and the IFS exam syllabus for this level in detail:

 Qualifying Papers